 With the Rocket Mortgage Launchpad app for iOS and Android, you can easily import your driver’s license and W-2 using your phone’s camera in order to get your account set up before going through the entire mortgage approval process on your phone.

 You can go through the mortgage process while letting the rhythms of “Rocket Man” by Elton John and “Rocket” by Def Leppard take you away.
 (OK, that last part is completely optional, but it’s what I would do.)
-The whole thing takes only minutes.

 It used to be that the living room would rub its intelligence in the face of all the other rooms in the house, what with its smart TVs and set-top boxes like Apple TV and Roku.
 Pretty soon, though, the other rooms got jealous and went to school, too.